Select an option from each pull-down to see color and size in the photo.

 Which color should I get?

 Pick the one that fits who you are.
-I've observed what the bag owners tend to be like by the colors they've chosen over the years.
+I've observed what the bag owners tend to be like based on the color they have chosen over the years.
 The category below that fits you best is probably the color you'll enjoy most.
 Remember, your first inclination is usually the correct one.

 Tobacco Light Brown (Sanguine)